Skip to main content

 Background

-The Infrastructure team operates IPFS HTTP Gateway infrastructure (Orbitor) to provide public access to IPFS content via standard HTTP.
-The gateway uses the Rainbow IPFS gateway implementation and serves content at ipfs.orbitor.dev.
+The Infrastructure team operates the IPFS HTTP Gateway infrastructure (Orbitor) to provide public access to IPFS content via standard HTTP.
+The backend gateway is Rainbow, an implementation of the IPFS HTTP Gateway API based on Boxo, the tooling that powers the Kubo IPFS implementation.
+It uses the same Go code as Kubo’s HTTP gateway but is fully specialized to serve as a gateway.

 Architecture